ctu-geoforall-lab/qgis-czech-lu-cn-analyzer-plugin/README.txt

 Plugin Builder Results

-Your plugin NoNameYetPlugin was created in:
+Your plugin CzechLandUseandCNAnalyzer was created in:
-    /home/jehlijos/Desktop/PK_to_JoJe/plugin/nonameyetplugin
+    /home/jehlijos/Desktop/PK_to_JoJe/newplug/NEWNEW2/czech_land_use_and_cn_analyzer

 Your QGIS plugin directory is located at:
     /home/jehlijos/.local/share/QGIS/QGIS3/profiles/default/python/plugins